 Saving Zebu- Tall Ship ZEBU CIC

 Zebu’s current owner, Captain Gerrith Borrett, and his wife Suzi purchased Zebu in January 2017 and together founded Tall Ship ZEBU CIC in February 2018.
-Their goal is to restore Zebu to her former glory and eventually get her sailing again as fine working example of maritime heritage and educational platform.
+Their goal is to restore Zebu to her former glory and eventually get her sailing again as a fine working example of maritime heritage and as an educational outreach platform.
 Since 2018, both have been working hard to get Zebu back in shape along with a team of volunteers.

 In 2018, Captain Gerrith and his wife Suzi commented: